 terms over twelve (12) months–one hundred eighty (180) days of dividend.

 Headquartered in Riverdale, Utah, America First Credit Union is the largest credit union in the state.
-The field of membership is varied, with residency the primary determinant.
+The field of membership (FOM) is primarily residency based and has expanded, since I last wrote about the Credit Union in March 2015.

-Residency: Individuals who live, work (or regularly conduct business), worship, attend school, or volunteer in the Utah counties of Salt Lake, Juab, or Utah, or Clark County and portions of Lincoln County, Nevada, or within a 12-mile radius of the Mesquite (Nevada) Post Office, are eligible for membership.
+Residency: Individuals who live, work (or regularly conduct business), worship, attend school, or volunteer in the Utah counties of Davis, Juab, Salt Lake, Utah, or Weber; Mohave or Maricopa Counties, Arizona; Clark County and portions of Lincoln County, Nevada; or within a 12-mile radius of the Mesquite Nevada Post Office are eligible for membership.
 The Credit Union provides an interactive map to help determine eligibility.

 Employment: Owners, employees, suppliers and their employees, or associated companies and their employees involved in the food industry in Utah qualify for membership.